-Transaction revenue increased for the three months ended March 31, 2024 as compared to 2023, primarily due to:
+Transaction revenue increased for the three and six months ended March 31, 2024 June 30, 2024 as compared to 2023, primarily due to:

-- an increase in consumer transaction revenue due to a 167% increase in consumer Trading Volume; - an increase in institutional transaction revenue of \$23.8 million due to a 106% increase in institutional Trading Volume and an increase of \$39.3 million as a result of an 85% increase in the average blended fee rate.
-The average blended fee rate increased as there was a significant reduction in the discounts that we offered to certain market maker customers beginning in February 2023; and - an increase in other transaction revenue primarily due to Base revenue, resulting from the launch of Base in the third quarter of 2023.
+- an increase in consumer transaction revenue of \$474.7 million and \$1,023.3 million due to a 167% 164% and 166% increase in consumer Trading Volume; This increase was offset in part by a decrease of \$98.9 million and \$41.5 million attributed to a lower average blended fee rate due to changes in the mix of Trading Volume between advanced and simple trading; - an increase in institutional transaction revenue of \$23.8 \$22.3 million due to a 106% increase in institutional Trading Volume and an increase of \$39.3 \$61.6 million as a result of an 85% increase in the average blended fee rate.
+The a higher average blended fee rate, increased as there and an increase of \$24.2 million and \$48.0 million due to 142% and 120% higher institutional Trading Volume.
+The increase in average blended fee rate was primarily due to a significant reduction in the discounts that we offered to certain market maker customers beginning in February as compared to 2023; and - an increase in other transaction revenue, primarily due to Base revenue, resulting from the launch of Base in the third quarter of 2023.